 - Spinning your wheels: doing the above only means you’re going to make zero progress with your goals.

 If this point resonated with you, and you see these behaviours in yourself, maybe it’s time to stop dieting for a while.
 Raise calories up to maintenance and just focus on your training, while striving to find some normalcy.

 Yes, this means you might gain some fat and not look how you want for a while.
 But it’s something you’re going to need to do to make progress in the future.

 If you’re reading this then that means you, unlike the majority of the internet, don’t have an attention span shorter than a goldfish.
 Which I guess is a compliment in a really weird way.
 So well done.

-Seeing that you’re here you might as well share this with your friends and tell them to read it, I mean, unless they like being bested by a fish.
+Seeing you’re here you might as well share this with your friends and tell them to read it.
+I mean, unless they like being bested by a fish.